ObjectPlayer/ethernaut-ctf/README.md

     - `read-vault-password.ts`: Reads the private password and unlocks the vault
   - `level-09-king/`: Scripts for the King challenge
     - `claim-throne.ts`: Deploys the KingExploit contract and claims the throne
+  - `level-10-reentrancy/`: Scripts for the Reentrancy challenge
+    - `execute-reentrance-exploit.ts`: Executes the reentrancy attack on the Reentrance contract
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification